sara-huang-hart/driver-drowsiness-detection/README.md

   <br>

 # 📈 Evaluation of Models
 The evaluation metric that we used was accuracy.
 Not only is accuracy easy to explain, but overall model correctness is important.
 Misclassifying a drowsy driver as non-drowsy can be dangerous, and misclassifying alert drivers as drowsy could lead to unnecessary alerts or make the system less robust.
 In general, humans can identify whether someone is yawning or an image of an eye is open or closed, so the human error is close to 0% meaning that our goal should be to try to aim for high accuracy.
+Our benchmark model, logistic regression, returned a training accuracy of 90.7%.

+We then tried building two simple neural networks, one with 1 hidden layer (4 nodes) and another one with 2 hidden layers (7 nodes in layer 1 and 4 nodes in layer 2).